bmckenzie93/immersedInArt/README.md

   [1:16pm]
   I set up my sass files following the 7-1 archatecture method for this project.
 I want all of my code to be modular, reusable, and scalable!

+  [3:18pm]
+  I've been working on the header so far today.
+For the background I've used a video with a color gradient wash over it.
+On top I have the logo to the left, and some introductory text to the right.
 }